-The message flows you create receive messages at MQInput nodes.
-Every input node represents an MQSeries queue, and every message flow must have at least one input node.
+The message flows you create receive messages at Input nodes.
+An input node represents an MQSeries queue, and every message flow must have at least one input node.
+The SCADA Device Protocol does not use queues, instead messages are sent to and received from port numbers.

-Message flows usually complete their activity by sending one or more messages to one or more recipients from MQOutput nodes that represent MQSeries queues, or from Publication nodes that redistribute the message to interested subscribers using MQSeries queues.
+Message flows usually complete their activity by sending one or more messages to one or more recipients from output nodes that represent MQSeries queues, or from Publication nodes that redistribute the message to interested subscribers using MQSeries queues.